| Title: | Access and Visualize AEMET Weather and Climate Data |

 aemet_daily_clim(),

-Get daily weather forecasts for one or more beaches.
-Beach codes can be
+Retrieves daily weather forecasts for one or more beaches.
+Use

 aemet_forecast_beaches( x, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )aemet_forecast_beaches( x, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )